diku-dk/futhark/docs/man/futhark-literate.rst

   The two arrays must have the same length and are interpreted as ``x`` and ``y`` values, respectively.

-  The expression may also be a record, where each field will be plotted separately and must have the type mentioned above.
+  The expression may also be a record expression (*not* merely the name of a Futhark variable of record type), where each field will be plotted separately and must have the type mentioned above.

 * ``> :gnuplot e; script...``